dg-foundation/foundation-exercise/README.md

 11. There are several native SQL queries in `mbta-service`.
 If performance is an issue, these could be converted to Stored Procedures that are kept at the database itself.
 12. There is a remaining use case from the problem sheet this is TBD.
 13. Implement a proper branching strategy on github.
+14. Use buildpacks to simplify the docker builds.